awslabs/data-on-eks/schedulers/argo-workflow/README.md

-# Spark on K8s Operator with EKS
+# Argo Worklfows on EKS
-Checkout the [documentation website](https://awslabs.github.io/data-on-eks/docs/spark-on-eks/spark-operator-yunikorn) to deploy this pattern and run sample tests.
+Checkout the [documentation website](https://awslabs.github.io/data-on-eks/docs/job-schedulers-eks/argo-workflows-eks) to deploy this pattern and run sample tests.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements